Oakwood School, Horley: Ofsted

-It was first rated Satisfactory in February 2007, and then rated Inadequate in May 2010 and June 2011.
-Following this, the school improved in July 2012 to being rated Satisfactory, and was removed from special measures.
 It is currently rated Good as of November 2013.

 Facilities

 The school has a sports centre called Oakwood Sports Centre, with a range of halls for different activities, as well as a fitness gym.
 It also has a full size astroturf football pitch, as well as 2 five-a-side astroturf pitches as well.
 The new Andy Thompson Wing was also recently built to accommodate the growing number of students enrolled in the school.

 The school also hosts the Horley detachment of the Army Cadet Force.

 Extended confederation

 Oakwood is a founder member of the Horley Learning Partnership, an extended confederation which incorporates the Horley SureStart Children’s Centre.